cpldcpu/PCBFlow/README.md

 ![Example](Images/example.png)

 As a more complex example, you can see the synthesized [MCPU](https://github.com/cpldcpu/MCPU) below.
 The design consists of 771 transistors and twice as many resistors.
-Routing was performed with Freerouter.
+Routing was performed with Freerouting.

 ![MCPU](Images/mcpu_routed.png)